-There are machines that work on just one particular spot of the bearing (see picture), and there are others that take care of two or more spots at the same time.
-The first machines are usually employed for the change
+There are machines that work on just one particular spot of the bearing (see picture), and there are others that take care of two or more spots at the same time (see video below).
+The first are usually employed for the

-reached round on its axis with a suitable eccentric tappet.
+can be reached round on its axis with a suitable eccentric tappet.
 Another method is to lead them along the grinding wheels with pendulum stroke movements.
-Discs from cubic drilling nitride (CBN) whose diameter remains
+Discs from cubic drilling nitride (CBN) whose diameter

 |Sanding with corundum, balance by drilling|

 Usual grinding discs consist of aluminum oxide (corundum), having a diameter of at least 600 mms, for large crankshafts clearly more.
 They are mostly thinner than the smallest bearing width to be sanded.
 During

 the treatment the crankshafts must be cooled down with pure oil or an oil water mixture (emulsion).

 Before the crankshaft can be mounted, it must be balanced, polished, and washed.
 Before the balancing perhaps counterbalances (nowadays also with vibration dampers) and the blanking plugs for the external

 ends of the oil bores should be mounted.
 The balancer machine indicates where and how much material must be removed by drilling.
 There are also crankshafts (without counter weights) with which balancing takes

 After the buffing machine has refined the bearing spots, all treatment residues, especially in the oil bores, are removed during the washing phase.
 For mounting the cylinder block is turned around.
 Carefully, the

 crankshaft is placed into the cylinder block, prepared with half the bearing liners and perhaps axial bearing-half rings.
 Either now single main bearing lids or screwed on or they are put on in one complete component